About the course

 If you are invited to interview and have a disability, please let the Course Administrator know in advance if there are any special arrangements that should be made for the interview process, for example large print copies of documentation, additional time for reading or wheelchair access to the interview rooms.

 You will be sent information about a 15 minute subject specific teaching task.
 The activity should be devised to be appropriate for a group of Year 10 (14 - 15) students.
 The interview panel will then ask you several questions to establish your motivation for wanting to teach in your chosen subject area and some administration questions.
 There will also be an opportunity for you to ask questions about the course.
-After the teaching task and formal interview, you will have a timed written and numeracy activity to complete.
-If you have already passed the NCTL’s Literacy & Numeracy skills tests these tasks will not require completion.
+During the interview process there will be a literacy and numeracy activity to complete.

 How school placements work